 - The Vessel Sink is available in glass, porcelain, copper, stone, and other materials to match the elements of any interior.

 - It is the easiest type of sink to install (and replace, if needed).

-- This sink allows greater space for toiletries, decorations, and other bathroom items.
+- Also, it allows greater space for toiletries, decorations, and other bathroom items.

-- Splashing may occur if the faucet’s height and placement do not match the with the sink.
+- Splashing may occur if the faucet’s height and placement do not match with the sink.